Hurricane Joaquin strengthens but threat to U.S. lessens

 “We’re hoping for the best, but hope is not preparation nor is it a plan,” North Carolina Governor Pat McCrory said in a statement.

-There were no immediate reports of deaths or injuries from the Bahamas but some additional strengthening of slow-moving Joaquin was possible as it churned over part of the central Bahamas on Thursday night and near or over portion of the northwest Bahamas on Friday, the Miami-based NHC said.
+There were no immediate reports of deaths or injuries from the Bahamas but some additional strengthening of slow-moving Joaquin was possible as it churned over part of the central Bahamas on Thursday night and near or over portions of the northwest Bahamas on Friday, the NHC said.

-At 5 p.m.
-EDT it said the storm was moving southwest at 6 miles (9 km) per hour.
+At 8 p.m.
+EDT (midnight GMT), it said the storm was moving west-southwest at five miles (9 km) per hour.

-Joaquin's hurricane-force winds, which reach out 45 miles (75 km) from its center, were forecast to miss the larger Bahamas islands and the main cities and cruise ship ports of Freeport and Nassau.
+Joaquin's hurricane-force winds, which extended 50 miles (80 km) from its center, were forecast to miss the larger Bahamas islands and the main cities and cruise ship ports of Freeport and Nassau.

 Storm surges will push water as high as 5 to 10 feet (1.5 to 3 meters) above normal tide levels in the central Bahamas, the NHC said, with up to 20 inches (51 cm) of rain possible in some areas.